ddev/ddev/docs/content/users/usage/troubleshooting.md

 Here are some of the other common processes that could be using ports 80/443 and methods to stop them.

-* macOS Content Filtering: Under "Screen Time" -> "Choose Screen Time content and privacy settings" turn off "Content and Privacy".
-Then you must reboot.
+* macOS content filtering: Under "Screen Time" → "Choose Screen Time content and privacy settings", turn off "Content and Privacy" and then reboot.
 This has been a common issue with macOS Sonoma.
 * macOS or Linux Homebrew: Look at `brew services` and temporarily `brew services stop` anything that's running.
 * MAMP (macOS): Stop MAMP.
 * Apache: Temporarily stop with `sudo apachectl stop`, permanent stop depends on your environment.